Can You Game the Lottery?

 Then it emerged that a group of students from MIT had also figured out the odds.
 They too formed an organization and started making millions.
 In the end, it was the Boston Globe newspaper exposed the whole story and brought it all to a conclusion.

-Although there was nothing at all illegal about what either set of people were doing,
+Although there was nothing at all illegal about what either set of people was doing,

 There was a perception that the odds were being messed with in their favor and that money was being taken away from everyday players who might just go and pick one ticket up from the convenience store on their way home from work.